vedant-jain03/certificate-generator/README.md

 <h2 id="prs">Issues & Pull Requests</h2>

 Before making pull requests please look at our contributing guidelines.
-You can start working on the issue which are mentioned in issues section.
+You can start working on the issue which are mentioned in issues section or add an issue.
 Just drop a comment before working on the issue.
 Thank you!

 <h2 id="license">License</h2>

-The **code** is this repo is licensed under the MIT license.
+The **code** in this repository is licensed under the MIT license.
 Feel free to use and share it as per the license.

 <br>